ThotaSriLakshmiAsritha/Automated-Daily-Digest-Workflow/README.md

 return [{ json: { combinedMessage: `${news}\n\n${quote}\n\n${weather}\n\n${aqi}` } }];

 ---

-🧾 5.
+## 🧾 5.
 Example Combined Digest

+Here’s how the final combined daily message looks once all branches (Weather + AQI) are merged:

 🌤️ Weather — Hyderabad: 30°C, Clear skies ☀️
-🌫️ AQI: 118 (Moderate), Main Pollutant: PM2.5
+🌫️ AQI: 118 (Moderate)
+Main Pollutant: PM2.5
 💨 Consider indoor exercises today.

+> 💡 **Tip:**
+> You can include this message as part of your WhatsApp or Gmail daily digest output in n8n using a Merge or Function node.

 ---